deepseek-mcp-server

 DeepSeek MCP Server

-A Model Context Protocol (MCP) server for the DeepSeek API, enabling integration of DeepSeek's language models with MCP-compatible applications.
+A Model Context Protocol (MCP) server for the DeepSeek API, enabling integration of DeepSeek's language models with MCP-compatible applications like Claude Desktop.

 Installation